 In Study 7 among the CHC/HIV coinfected cirrhotic subjects receiving NRTIs cases of hepatic decompensation (some fatal) were observed [see WARNINGS AND PRECAUTIONS].

-Patients receiving PEGASYS/COPEGUS and NRTIs should be closely monitored for treatment associated toxicities.
-Physicians should refer to prescribing information for the respective NRTIs for guidance regarding toxicity management.
-In addition, dose reduction or discontinuation of PEGASYS, COPEGUS or both should also be considered if worsening toxicities are observed [see WARNINGS AND PRECAUTIONS and DOSAGE AND ADMINISTRATION].
+Patients receiving PEGASYS/ribavirin in combination with other HCV antiviral drugs and NRTIs should be closely monitored for treatment associated toxicities.
+Physicians should refer to prescribing information for other HCV antiviral drugs and the respective NRTIs for guidance regarding toxicity management.
+In addition, dose reduction or discontinuation of PEGASYS, ribavirin or both , should also be considered if worsening toxicities are observed [see WARNINGS AND PRECAUTIONS and DOSAGE AND ADMINISTRATION].